kylegrover/rusty-bote/project.md

 ### STAR Voting
 Score Then Automatic Runoff:
-1. Voters rate each candidate from 0-5 stars
+1. Voters rate each candidate from 0-5 stars using select menus.
-2. The two candidates with the highest total scores advance to a runoff
+2. The two candidates with the highest total scores advance to a runoff.
-3. In the runoff, the candidate preferred by more voters wins
+3. In the runoff, the candidate preferred by more voters wins (based on who received a higher score from each voter).

 ### Other Methods
-- **Plurality**: Traditional "most votes wins" approach
+- **Plurality**: Traditional "most votes wins" approach via buttons.
-- **Ranked Choice**: Voters rank candidates; elimination rounds until majority
+- **Ranked Choice**: Voters rank candidates using up/down/remove buttons.
+Elimination rounds until majority.
-- **Approval**: Voters approve or disapprove each option; most approvals wins
+- **Approval**: Voters approve or disapprove each option using toggle buttons.
+Most approvals wins.

+### Implementation Notes
+- The code includes subcommands for create, list, and end.
+- The “anonymous” parameter is stored but not yet enforced in vote handling or results display.
+- The “help” subcommand is referenced in documentation but is not yet implemented.
+- Approval, STAR, ranked, and plurality voting flows are all functional.
+- Discord limits message components to 5 action rows, so polls with many options might be constrained.

 ## Technical Considerations
 - Efficient handling of Discord API rate limits
 - Proper database indexing for quick poll retrieval
 - Secure handling of vote data
 - Scalable architecture for use across many Discord servers
+- Ensuring the bot has necessary Discord permissions in target channels.
+- **Discord Component Limits**: Discord messages are limited to 5 Action Rows.
+This restricts the complexity of interactive UIs, especially for polls with many options.
+STAR voting's interactive interface is limited to 2 options, and Approval/Ranked Choice are limited to 4 options due to this constraint.
+Alternative UIs (like Modals) might be needed for more options.

+## Next Tasks
+1. Continue refining and testing all current voting methods.
+2. Implement or finalize anonymous voting logic.
+3. Implement the “help” subcommand.
+4. Explore UI improvements (e.g., modals) for larger polls that could exceed Discord’s component limits.

 ## Scratch Pad
 The LLM assistant can use the area below to keep notes about the state of the project, such as tracking to-dos, notes about the details of a current task or how an error is impacting it, or save important snippets from the users prompts such as provided docs.
 This are is impermanent so the LLM is free to delete anything below this line as it's working if it thinks it's no longer relevant.